codepath/android_guides/Sending-and-Managing-Network-Requests.md

 There are at least three major third-party networking libraries you should consider using.

-* See the [[Android Async Http Client guide|Using-Android-Async-Http-Client]] for making basic network calls.
+* See the [[Android Async Http Client guide|Using-CodePath-Async-Http-Client]] for making basic network calls.
 It is the library often used for learning Android but would not be used in a production application.

 * See the [[OkHttp guide|Using-OkHttp]] for making synchronous and asynchronous calls.
     - See also the [[Retrofit guide|Consuming-APIs-with-Retrofit]], which uses OkHttp and makes it easier to make more RESTful API calls.
 Read through [[this guide|Leveraging-the-Gson-Library]] to understand how the Gson library works with Retrofit.